 How can I motivate other model builders to also build more sustainably?

 Share your experiences and results in model building forums and on social media.
-Organize workshops about reusing components or show how beautiful natural materials can be.
-Show that sustainable doesn't mean compromising on quality - often it's actually better.
-Set a good example without preaching.
+Organize workshops on reusing parts or show how beautiful natural materials can be.
+Show that sustainable doesn't mean compromising on quality - it's often actually better.
+Lead by example without preaching.

 What are the biggest pitfalls when switching to sustainable model building?